June 16, 2020

 - Sell more products

 - Increase product price

 Selling more and raising prices are marketing and sales-related.
 The lower overhead depends for a large part on your head-count.
 But reducing costs is something where we as engineers can really contribute especially when it comes to electronics.

-If you are short on time, here is a video summary.
+If you are short on time, here is a video summary of these cost saving ideas for manufacturing.
 You can find more details and examples in the article!

 - HOW TO REDUCE YOUR PRODUCTION COST – CONCLUSION

 1. Use Off The Shelf (OTS) Components to Design Your Product

 If you want to reduce your product cost, don’t ever think about designing your own ball bearing, brushless motor, or microcontroller, they’re complicated to design and need specific expertise.

 On the contrary, to reduce your product cost, it is better to design your product with already manufactured, inexpensive, and reliable components such as SMT32 microprocessor or a 2.4G wireless module.

 The price of components that are already manufactured by factories will be competitive; their mold investment will be already cushioned for, and therefore it won’t be passed onto the component price.